odlgroup/odl/README.md

 Funding
 -------
+ODL has primarily been developed at [KTH Royal Institute of Technology, Stockholm](https://www.kth.se/en/sci/institutioner/math) and [Centrum Wiskunde & Informatica (CWI), Amsterdam](https://www.cwi.nl).
-Development of ODL is financially supported by the Swedish Foundation for Strategic Research as part of the project "Low complexity image reconstruction in medical imaging".
+It is financially supported by the Swedish Foundation for Strategic Research as part of the project "Low complexity image reconstruction in medical imaging".

 Some development time has also been financed by [Elekta](https://www.elekta.com/).